Ferrari Special Editions & One Offs

 Coachbuilder: Chinetti

-Known for creating many unique Ferraris included the coveted Spyder California, Luigi Chinetti commissioned this particularly odd rebody on an original 365 GTB/4 Daytona Spyder.
-Upon completition, the car was given the name NART to recognize Luigi Chenetti’s North American Racing Team and sent to the 1980 Turin Motor Show.
+Known for creating many unique Ferraris included the Spyder California, Luigi Chinetti commissioned this particularly rebody on a 365 GTB/4 Daytona Spyder.
+Upon completion, the car was given the name NART to recognize Chenetti’s North American Racing Team and sent to the 1980 Turin Motor Show.
+Learn More

 Scaglietti Ferrari 412 Cabriolet